spacetelescope/PyFITS/docs/source/users_guide/users_headers.rst

 so if ``del prihdr[3]`` is done two times in a row, the 2nd and 3rd keywords are removed from the original header.

-Slices are not accepted by the header attribute, so it is not possible to do del ``prihdr[3:5]``, for example.

-The method ``update(key, value, comment)`` is a more versatile way to update keywords.
-It has the flexibility to update an existing keyword and in case the keyword does not exist, add it to the header.
-It also allows the use to update both the value and its comment.
-If it is a new keyword, the user can also specify where to put it, using the before or after optional argument.
-The default is to append at the end of the header.
+It is also possible to delete an entire range of cards using the slice syntax:

+    >>> del prihdr[3:5]

+The method ``Header.set`` is another way to update they value or comment associated with an existing keyword, or to create a new keyword.
+Most of its functionality can be duplicated with the dict-like syntax shown above.
+But in some cases it might be more clear.
+It also has the advantage of allowing one to either move cards within the header, or specify the location of a new card relative to existing cards:

-    >>> prihdr.update('target', 'NGC1234', 'target name')
+    >>> prihdr.set('target', 'NGC1234', 'target name')
     >>> # place the next new keyword before the 'target' keyword
-    >>> prihdr.update('newkey', 666, before='target') # comment is optional
+    >>> prihdr.set('newkey', 666, before='target') # comment is optional
     >>> # place the next new keyword after the 21st keyword
-    >>> prihdr.update('newkey2', 42.0, 'another new key', after=20)
+    >>> prihdr.set('newkey2', 42.0, 'another new key', after=20)

 COMMENT, HISTORY, and Blank Keywords